jummy0/jummy0.github.io/README.md

 ## Finals Calculator
 **With JS:** A calculator of how well you have to do on a final test to get a certain grade.

-The image of the dancing pig leads to a colored ASCII-art image of one of my friends making a weird face.
+The image of the dancing pig links to a colored ASCII-art image of one of my friends making a weird face.

 **With JS:** From there, clicking on the "Click me!" button creates three pop-up windows that jitter around the screen (if pop-ups are allowed).